Los Angeles Dodgers: History

-Following the 1957 season the team left Brooklyn.
+After the 1957 season, the team left Brooklyn.
 In just their second season in Los Angeles, the Dodgers won their second World Series title, beating the Chicago White Sox in six games in 1959.
-Spearheaded by the dominant pitching style of Sandy Koufax and Don Drysdale, the Dodgers captured three pennants in the 1960s and won two more World Series titles, sweeping the Yankees in four games in 1963, and edging the Minnesota Twins in seven in 1965.
+Spearheaded by the dominant pitching of Sandy Koufax and Don Drysdale, the Dodgers captured three pennants in the 1960s and won two more World Series titles, sweeping the Yankees in four games in 1963, and edging the Minnesota Twins in seven in 1965.
 The 1963 sweep was their second victory against the Yankees, and their first against them as a Los Angeles team.
-The Dodgers won four more pennants in 1966, 1974, 1977 and 1978, but lost in each World Series appearance.
-They went on to win the World Series again in 1981, thanks in part to pitching sensation Fernando Valenzuela.
+The Dodgers won more pennants in 1966, 1974, 1977, and 1978, but lost in each World Series appearance.
+They won the World Series again in 1981 behind pitching sensation Fernando Valenzuela; the early 1980s were affectionately dubbed "Fernandomania".

-The early 1980s were affectionately dubbed "Fernandomania."
-In 1988, another pitching hero, Orel Hershiser, again led them to a World Series victory, aided by one of the most memorable home runs of all time by their star outfielder Kirk Gibson coming off the bench, despite having injuries to both knees, to pinch-hit with two outs in the bottom of the ninth inning of game 1, in his only appearance of the series.
-The Dodgers won the pennant in 2017 for the first time since their world series victory in 1988, aided by a Justin Turner walk-off home run on the same night of Gibson's iconic walk-off home run 29 years earlier.
-They went on to face the Houston Astros and lose in 7 games; however, the series became embroiled in controversy due to the Houston Astros sign stealing scandal.
-The Dodgers won the pennant in 2018 for a second year in a row, moving on to lose to the Boston Red Sox in 5 games.
-They went on to win the World Series again in 2020 by defeating the Tampa Bay Rays in 6 games, after playing a season shortened to 60 games due to the COVID-19 pandemic.
+In 1988, another pitching hero, Orel Hershiser, led them to a World Series victory, aided by one of the most memorable home runs of all time: star outfielder Kirk Gibson, injured in both knees, came off the bench to pinch-hit with two outs in the bottom of the ninth inning of game 1, in his only appearance of the series.
+Their next pennant came in 2017, aided by a Justin Turner walk-off home run, 29 years to the day after Gibson's.
+They lost the Series in seven games to the Houston Astros, which would later be revealed to have been stealing signs.
+The Dodgers repeated as pennant-winners in 2018 but lost the Series to the Boston Red Sox in 5 games.
+They took the pennant in 2020 in a season shortened by the COVID-19 pandemic to 60 games, and defeated the Tampa Bay Rays to win the Series in 6 games.
+The Dodgers returned to the World Series in 2024, defeating the New York Yankees in 5 games.
+They returned to the World Series as defending champions in 2025, defeating the Toronto Blue Jays in 7 games.